hashicorp/terraform-provider-aws/website/docs/d/kendra_experience.html.markdown

 * `error_message` - The reason your Amazon Kendra Experience could not properly process.
 * `id` - The unique identifiers of the Experience and index separated by a slash (`/`).
 * `name` - The name of the Experience.
-* `role_arn` - Shows the Amazon Resource Name (ARN) of a role with permission to access `Query` API, `QuerySuggestions` API, `SubmitFeedback` API, and AWS SSO that stores your user and group information.
+* `role_arn` - Shows the ARN of a role with permission to access `Query` API, `QuerySuggestions` API, `SubmitFeedback` API, and AWS SSO that stores your user and group information.
 * `status` - The current processing status of your Amazon Kendra Experience.
 When the status is `ACTIVE`, your Amazon Kendra Experience is ready to use.
 When the status is `FAILED`, the `error_message` field contains the reason that this failed.
 * `updated_at` - The date and time that the Experience was last updated.